TinaNgo/MIMIC_72-hour-representation/README.md

 ## Perform feature selections on the train set

-- CFS
+- CFS: "separation_mode", "n_ed_visits"
-- Information Gain
+- Information Gain: "separation_mode", "n_ed_visits", "diagnosis_category", "n_ed_admissions", "triage_category", "revisited"
-- Manual Feature Selection
+- Manual Feature Selection: "gender", "separation_mode", "diagnosis_category", "age", "triage_category"

 CFS and Information Gain can be performed using Weka, but it can also be done via code.
 After having the list of selected features, run the code below. \<FS method\>_col_list arrays in this file script are the lists of selected features for each FS method.